mroam/learnOpenGL/README.md

 Questions
 --------
+* How to tell xcode to include our shader files in the build folder next to the app?
+(For now we're putting them there by hand.)

 * Can we make cross-platform standalone apps that include everything they need? (glad, glew, glut, x11/xQuartz, or whatever else so that users don’t have to download things we depend upon??
 (Isn’t this about “static linking” and/or/versus “installing”??))

 * For portability, maybe we should look into “[WebGL](http://www.khronos.org/webgl/)”? (“plugin-free 3D for the web, implemented right in the browser.
 Major browser vendors Apple (Safari), Google (Chrome), Mozilla (Firefox), and Opera (Opera) are members of the WebGL Working Group.”—http://www.khronos.org/webgl/) (What are limitations of webGL, and its foundation “openGL ES” for mobile devices?)